Siraj-Abdulkadir/my-exercises/README.md

-# Python-Exercises
+# Exercise
-All of my python exercises that i have done to improve my skill
+This where I hold all of my exercises.